-For general inquiries or assistance, please contact the Office of Arts and Culture, Cultural Programs Division at OACFundingPrograms@dallas.gov..
-Specific staff contact information may be found online at dallas.gov..
-Specific staff contact information may be found online at dallas.gov..
+For general inquiries or assistance, please contact the Office of Arts and Culture, Cultural Programs Division at OACFundingPrograms@dallas.gov.
+Specific staff contact information may be found online at dallasculture.org/contact.

 About the Cultural Organizations Program

 The Cultural Organizations Program (COP) is the program through which the City of Dallas Office of Arts and Culture (OAC) provides operational support as described by the Dallas Cultural Policy, approved by City Council on November 28, 2018 [Section 5(D)(i)].
 Per the Dallas Cultural Policy, the Office of Arts and Culture contracts for cultural services with established, Dallas-based non-profit organizations for a variety of cultural programs that include concerts, plays, exhibitions, performances, workshops, and other cultural programming for the benefit of Dallas residents and visitors.
 These cultural service contracts are awarded annually using a review panel approach to evaluate applications.
 Program eligibility and review criteria are published annually.